kraflab/dsda-doom/README.md

-# dsda-doom v0.25.6
+# dsda-doom v0.26.0
 This is a fork of prboom+ with many new features, including:
-- Heretic, Hexen, MBF21, and Doom-in-Hexen support
+- Heretic, Hexen, MBF21, Doom-in-Hexen, and UDMF support
 - In-game console and scripting
 - Full controller support
-- Palette-based lightmode for opengl
+- Palette-based opengl renderer
 - Debugging features for testing
 - Strict mode for speedrunning
 - Various quality of life improvements